-Even if your kid doesn't find any hidden treasure, she'll love sweeping the backyard, the park, and wherever else she wanders with this metal detector.
+Even if your kid doesn't find any hidden treasure, he or she will love sweeping the backyard, the park, and wherever else she wanders with this metal detector.

 Although it’s aimed at kids, this metal detector is actually pretty powerful.
 It can detect metal objects up to 12 feet underground and has modes for iron, aluminum, rings, and coins.
 It also weighs just 2.3 pounds and collapses down to less than two feet long for easy transport.